Accident Guide in Texas

 Filing a Report

-Texas law requires that a Crash Report, Form CR-2, be filed when an accident occurs that results in injury or death, or when damage to property or vehicles is more than $1,000.
-If law enforcement does not come to the accident scene or complete a report.
+Texas law requires that a Crash Report (Form CR-2) known as a "Blue form" be filed when an accident occurs that results in injury or death, or when damage to property or vehicles is more than $1,000, if law enforcement does not come to the accident scene or complete a report.
+For more information on Crash Reports, visit the TX DOT webpage dedicated to Crash Reports.

 After determining that everyone is safe after the accident, and administering first aid if needed, you'll need to gather some information.
 Exchange names, addresses, phone numbers, driver's license numbers, tag numbers, insurance information, and complete vehicle descriptions with all parties involved.
 If there were any witnesses, be sure to get their names and addresses, too.